cypress-io/cypress/docs/recipes.md

 ## Your `.babelrc` file

-If you are using Babel without Webpack to transpile, you can use the plugin that tells Babel loader to use your configuration file.
+If you are using Babel without Webpack to transpile, you can use the plugin that tells Babel loader to use your `.babelrc` configuration file.

 ```js
 // cypress/plugins/index.js